 To re-send an invitation, revoke sharing, or change permissions for any individual group member:

-With EndNote X9, you can now share a Group from your Endnote library, just as you can share an entire library.
+With EndNote X9 and 20, you can now share a Group from your Endnote library, just as you can share an entire library.

 To share a Group: